 2. Avoid Costly Submetering

-Ideally, the properties would be sub-metered at the time of construction.
+While ideally, they would sub-meter the properties at the time of construction.
 Unfortunately, this often isn’t the case.
 Owners who want to pass through utility costs to tenants can either submeter each unit or utilize a RUBS program.

 Submetering is complicated and can be capital-intensive.
 Each submeter can cost upwards of $750 to install.
 In older buildings, especially those with several pipes feeding a single unit, retrofitting to the submeter may be extremely expensive.